AshrafSada/VSA/README.md

 - **Simplicity**: The VSA pattern is simpler than traditional layered architectures because it doesn't have as many layers.
 - **Flexibility**: The VSA pattern is more flexible than traditional layered architectures because it allows you to change the structure of your application more easily.
 - **Testability**: The VSA pattern is more testable than traditional layered architectures because it makes it easier to write tests that only test a single feature.
+- **Faster**: The VSA pattern is faster than traditional layered architectures because it allows you to develop features more quickly.
+- **Proximity Principle**: The VSA pattern follows the proximity principle, which states that code that changes together should be close together.

 ## VSA Example